This short paper contains a list of common-sense and biblical arguments

 those who will be saved.
 I suppose this point would address the

-first camp; If indeed God did predestined every little thing, then
+first camp; If indeed God did predestine every little thing, then

 God did create sin.
 He caused man to act a specific way knowing in